Monday, June 26, 1978

 We turn around when the sound of the fisherman’s boat is heard.
 The boat is chasing us to shore.
 Now I am calming the dolphins..
 They should leave us stranded far from shore in order to escape the fishermen.
 White D and Bowie are swimming next to us.
 She tells me to find help keeping the dolphins from being hunted.
 I promise to speak with our favorite Gendarme.

 We are deposited on the shore by Bowie’s Willow tree.
 I run up to the policeman and show him the pod of dolphins being chased by the boat, now close to shore.
 He runs to the water’s edge and starts loudly blowing his police whistle.
 The boat’s captain sharply turns away and heads back to the middle of the lake.
 White D and her pod are safe, for now.

 The Gendarme explains that it is illegal to hunt the mammals in Montreux and any other city or town on Lake Geneva.
 There is no jurisdiction in the middle of Lake Geneva where the Swiss and French border meets.
 The fishermen argue that they have a right to ‘fish’ there, but that includes shooting dolphins with rifles.
 It is barbaric.
 The danger to White D overwhelms me and my emotions boil over.

 “I will stop it,” I exclaim.
 “We will play ‘Heroes’ at Geneve’s Lake Lighthouse.
 The dolphins will come and entertain the crowd.
 The people will know that dolphins must be protected.
 They are not cattle to be made into burgers.”

-“We’re supposed to leave for London tomorrow.
+“We’re supposed to leave for London tonight.
 We need at least a day to let everyone know we are playing for the dolphins,” David is worried about logistics.